Apologies, but no results were found for the requested archive. Perhaps searching will help find a related post.

 Rules for Taking Courses at Other Institutions

 Once students matriculate at QU, they are generally not permitted to take courses for credit elsewhere (read the official university policy).
-In rare circumstances when a student needs a course at a particular time to stay on track and the course is not being offered by Quinnipiac, an exception ca be made, however the below restrictions always apply:
+In rare circumstances when a student needs a course at a particular time to stay on track and the course is not being offered by Quinnipiac, an exception might be made.
+BOTH the following conditions must be met:

 - Students may take only two courses at other institutions once they have matriculated at Quinnipiac.
 Note that this rule applies only to courses taken post-matriculation.
 Students may transfer up to 75 credits to Quinnipiac, but once they have matriculated they are limited to two courses away from Quinnipiac.
 Courses taken through approved study abroad programs and Washington semester programs do not apply to the two-course limit.